fireundubh/playwithfire/faqs.md

 ### Why do you have the Bugs tab disabled on the Nexus?

-The issue tracker provided by the Nexus is rather poorly designed and implemented.
+The issue tracker provided by the Nexus is poorly designed and implemented.
 [The Nexus doesn't even use their own tracker.](https://github.com/Nexus-Mods/web-issues/issues)

 ### Can I persuade you to enable the Posts and/or Bugs tabs on the Nexus?